lenonk/ssn_track/README.md

 It uses two threads, one of which controls a periodic refresh.
 During a
 refresh:

-    - A new hash is allocated and is optionally sized to meet past resource requirements
+    * A new hash is allocated and is optionally sized to meet past resource requirements
-    - When a lookup is performed and the data is found in the old table, it is automatically transitioned to the new table
+    * When a lookup is performed and the data is found in the old table, it is automatically transitioned to the new table
-    - All inserts go into the new table
+    * All inserts go into the new table
-    - After the timeout period, the old hash is destroyed.
+    * After the timeout period, the old hash is destroyed.
 Any sessions remaining in this hash are removed

-Since hash reallocation and cleanup are performed in their own thread, the performance impact of timing out old sessions is minimal.
+Since hash reallocation and cleanup are performed in their own thread, and timeouts are performed on coarse blocks, the performance impact is minimal.

 # DSH